A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Introduction

-Results are derived using an elementary construction of Clifford algebra \cite{Prodanov2017}, which is suitable for direct implementation in a computer algebra system supporting symbolical transformations of expressions.
-From design perspective it was the preferred choice in the \symb{clifford} package for the computer algebra system Maxima \cite{Prodanov2016, Prodanov2016a}.
+Results presented in the paper are derived using an elementary construction of Clifford algebra \cite{Macdonald2002}, which is suitable for direct implementation in a computer algebra system supporting symbolical transformations of expressions.
+From design perspective it was the preferred choice in the \symb{clifford} package for the computer algebra system Maxima \cite{Prodanov2016, Prodanov2017, Prodanov2016a}.

+The paper is organized as follows.
+Sec. \ref{sec:prelim} introduces the notations and conventions.
+Sec. \ref{sec:constr} presents a construction of the Clifford algebra, based on \cite{Macdonald2002}.
+Sec. \ref{sec:index} introduces the sparse representation of the Clifford algebra.
+Sec. \ref{sec:mult} studies the structure of the multiplication table of the algebra.
+Sec. \ref{sec:main2} demonstrates the canonical matrix algebra representation theorem.
+Sec. \ref{sec:examples} provides examples of low-dimensional matrix algebra representations.
+Sec. \ref{sec:appli} demonstrates the Faddeev--LeVerrier--Souriau algorithm.
+The Appendices demonstrate supporting results.